-The Company has elected the disclosure only provisions of Statement of Financial Accounting Standards ("SFAS") No. 123, "Accounting for Stock-Based Compensation," as amended by SFAS No. 148, "Accounting for Stock-Based Compensation - Transition and Disclosure, an amendment to of FASB Statement 123".
-Had the Company measured compensation under the fair value based method for stock options granted, the Company's net loss attributable to common shareholders and net loss per share attributable to common shareholders for the three months ended July 31, 2003 would have been as follows:
+The Company has elected the disclosure only provisions of Statement of Financial Accounting Standards ("SFAS") No. 123, "Accounting for Stock-Based Compensation," as amended by SFAS No. 148, "Accounting for Stock-Based Compensation- Transition and Disclosure, an amendment to of FASB Statement 123".
+Had the Company measured compensation under the fair value based method for stock options granted, the Company's net loss attributable to common shareholders and net loss per share attributable to common shareholders would have been as follows: